-‘No language will be imposed,’ says Javadekar after politicians criticise draft education policy
+‘Hindi will not be imposed,’ says Centre after draft education policy faces criticism in Tamil Nadu

-Earlier in the day, political leaders in Tamil Nadu spoke out against the emphasis on Hindi in the proposals of the Kasturirangan Committee.
+Earlier in the day, political leaders in the southern state spoke out against the emphasis on Hindi in the proposals of the Kasturirangan Committee.

-Union Minister of Environment Prakash Javadekar on Saturday said the government does not want to impose any language on anybody after politicians across the political spectrum in Tamil Nadu protested against the emphasis on Hindi in the draft education policy that was submitted to the Central government on Friday, NDTV reported.
+Minister of Human Resource Development Ramesh Pokhriyal on Saturday denied that the government was planning to impose Hindi in schools in Tamil Nadu.
+This comes after politicians across the political spectrum in the state protested against the emphasis on Hindi in the draft education policy submitted to the Central government on Friday, NDTV reported.

+“Public feedback will be sought, it is a misunderstanding that it has become a policy,” the minister said, according to ANI.
+“No language will be imposed on any state.”

+Union Minister of Environment Prakash Javadekar also assured that the government does not want to impose any language on anybody.
 “We want to promote all Indian languages,” ANI quoted Javadekar as saying.
 “It is a draft prepared by committee, which will be decided by govt after getting public feedback.”

 According to The News Minute, a panel of experts led by former Indian Space Research Organisation chief Krishnaswamy Kasturirangan recommended that students in non-Hindi speaking states learn a regional language, Hindi and English while students in Hindi-speaking states learn Hindi, English and a modern Indian language from other part of the country.